darkarp/chromepass/README.md

 ## NOTE:
 	DO NOT change the name of the python scripts or text files.

-	The "attacker_ip.txt" file exists only to create the server.exe.

 	If everything seems to work but you aren't receiving the text file, try moving yor client.exe to C:\ directory (i.e. "C:\client.exe") and run both client and server again.

+	In case you're using the client method (not the email one):
-	Make sure the client is runing before the server runs.
-	Password text file will be saved in the same diretory as the client.exe file.
+		Make sure the client is runing before the server runs Password text file will be saved in the same diretory as the client.exe file.

-### Feel free to join my Discord Server: Whitehat Hacking (https://discord.gg/qBfC36j)
+### Feel free to join my Discord Server: [Whitehat Hacking](https://discord.gg/qBfC36j)

-### Any questions open up an issue on GitHub or contact me at: MarioNascimento@ITCrashSecurity.com
+## Any questions open up an issue on GitHub or contact me at: MarioNascimento@ITCrashSecurity.com
-#### Please make sure your issue haven't been answered before, to avoid duplicate issues on Github page.
+## Please make sure your issue haven't been answered before, to avoid duplicate issues on Github page.

 #### DISCLAIMER: I will not be held responsible for the misuse of these scripts.
 EDUCATIONAL or PROFESSIONAL use only